-Brian Probert Resident of Gargrave House 71.1 6.1.11 Typo?
+in Gargrave for provision of new and improved care home facilities.
+However this work is at an early stage and an identified site has not yet been approved.
+The proposed housing site would only come forward if and when suitable reprovision was provided.
+Brian Probert Resident of 6.1.11 Typo?
 Site numbers do not match map G2/6 sb G2/4, G2/10 sb G2/5, G2/11 sb G2/6 Not accepted.
 Table 2 refers to former Site Option numbers.
 However it is proposed to amend the Table to include clarity.
 No further change.
 71.2 6.4.2 Comment Cyclists and pedestrians do not always mix well on towpaths.
 Perhaps need a study of respective numbers cont.
 Not accepted.
 The Canals and Rivers Trust supports the use of canal towpaths by both cyclists and pedestrians.
-See also: https://canalrivertrust.org.u k/our-towpath-code No change.
+See also: https://canalrivertrust.org.uk/our-towpath-code No change.
 71.3 On different stretches.
 I suspect there are more walkers on the stretch in the village.
-Also, most of the cyclists in Gargrave seem to be faster riders on training bikes who would not necessarily Use a towpath.
-Might be worth asking cyclists in the tea shop.
-Noted.
+Also, most of the cyclists in Gargrave seem to be faster riders on training bikes who would not necessarily Noted.
 See 71.2 above.
-No change.
-71.4 Appen dix 111 Comment This would be cleared if the original map was included.
-Not understood.
-No change.
-71.5 Gener al Support Other than the above, not much to disagree with and generally a very informative and well researched document.
-Noted.
 No change.